raphael-mazet/simplefi-server/README.md

 ## Contributing

-Improvements and remixes are welcome.
+Improvements and remixes are welcome
+Please donate to this open source project on [Gitcoin](https://gitcoin.co/grants/2235/simplefi)!

 ## Author